VertaAI/modeldb/client/verta/docs/learn.rst

 News
 ====

-Check out information on upcoming releases, talks, and events `here <https://verta.ai/news>`_.
+Check out information on upcoming releases, talks, and events |news|.

 ===============================
 Verta and ModelDB Presentations
 ===============================

-* Check out the `Verta YouTube channel <https://www.youtube.com/channel/UClJKA9nhsFNpxK5ACRKjzbA/about>`_ for Product videos and tutorials.
+* Check out the |YouTube channel| for Product videos and tutorials.

 ..
     =================